RAKWireless/udp-packet-forwarder/README.md

 * Support for AMD64 (x86_64), ARMv8, ARMv7 and ARMv6 architectures.
 * Support for SX1301, SX1302, SX1303 and SX1308 concentrators.
-* Support for 2.4GHz LoRa concentrators based on Semtech's reference design (SX1280)
+* Support for 2.4GHz LoRa concentrators based on Semtech's reference design (SX1280).
 * Support for SPI and USB concentrators.
+* Auto-discover concentrator for Corecell, Picocell and 2g4 concentrators.
-* Compatible with The Things Stack (Comunity Edition / TTNv3) or Chirpstack LNS amongst others.
+* Compatible with The Things Stack v3 or Chirpstack v4 LNS amongst others.
+* Auto-provision gateway on TTSv3 and ChirpStackv4.
-* Almost one click deploy with auto-discover features and at the same time highly configurable.
+* Almost one click deploy with auto-provision and auto-discover features and at the same time highly configurable.

 This project is available on Docker Hub (https://hub.docker.com/r/rakwireless/udp-packet-forwarder) and GitHub (https://github.com/RAKWireless/udp-packet-forwarder).

-This project has been tested with The Things Stack Community Edition (TTSCE or TTNv3).
+This project has been tested with The Things Stack Community Edition (TTSCE / TTNv3) and ChirpStack v4.

 ## Requirements

 ### Hardware